EnumInput

 Mehods #

-You can use these methods to enable or disable the EnumInput
+This demo demonstrates how to programmatically enable or disable the EnumInput component.

 <EnumInput TEnum="Status" @bind-Value="@value1" Disabled="isDisabled" />